nrwl/nx/docs/shared/react-tutorial/3-task-running.md

 ![Syntax for Running Tasks in Nx](/shared/react-tutorial/run-target-syntax.png)

-Run the `test` target for our `common-ui` project now, by running the command `npx nx test products`:
+Run the `test` target for our `common-ui` project now, by running the command `npx nx test common-ui`:

 ```bash
 % npx nx test common-ui